 b.
 In general, these terms can be used interchangeably.

 a.
 Less expensive than helicopters and more flexible than using a conventional dolly, drones can literally add more angles to your video content than ever before.
 Due to their small size and high level of manoeuvrability, UAVs can also fly closer and in unique spaces compared to a helicopter.

 b.
-With such a variety of UAV models available on the market, there has never been so much opportunity to photograph and film from above.
-It is now possible and affordable to film people, buildings, landmarks, nature and animals from the air.
+With such a variety of UAV models available on the market, there’s never been so much opportunity to photograph and film from above.
+It’s now possible and affordable to film people, buildings, events, landmarks, nature, animals, whatever, from the air.

 Do companies have to be approved to fly drones?